 Thousand-year, or hundred-year old Oases, of varying size, founded at the latest at the beginning of the XX Century, where indigenous knowledge and practices are handed down from generation to generation.
 In some instances we find vast areas with thousands of inhabitants scattered over various villages, in others the population is limited to 30 people, the minimum number adopted by LabOasis Foundation as its survey criteria.

 The production cycle includes agriculture and pastoralism, the underlying activities for the integrated economy which is typical of the Oasis, where, in any event, date palm tree cultivation is the mainstay.

 Anthropic ecosystem found in a desert or semi-desert environment, that present similar structural features throughout the geographical area which includes the Saharan and Arabian deserts, such as:

-- Presence of a human settlement and a palm grove;
+- Presence of a human settlement and a date palm grove

-- Economic and cultural centrality of the date palm tree;
+- Economic and cultural key role of the date palm tree

-- Cultivation practices which make at least partial use of traditional irrigation systems;
+- Cultivation practices which include – at least partially – traditional irrigation systems

 - Presence of a traditional village or at least its vestiges, with buildings in raw earth or stone

 - Stable population consisting of at least 30 inhabitants